canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     ``image``
-        (*required*) The image of the raw data to be copied as-is into the partition at the given offset.
+        (*required*) The image of the raw data to be copied as-is into the structure at the given offset.
     ``offset``
         (*optional*) Position in bytes to copy the image to, relative to the start of the structure item.
 Defaults to offset(last-content-image) +